Simhendramadhyamam

 Simhendramadhyamam is a ragam in Carnatic music (musical scale of South Indian classical music).
 It is the 57th melakarta rāgam in the 72 melakarta rāgam system of Carnatic music.
 It is called Sumadyuti in Muthuswami Dikshitar school of Carnatic music.
 It is said to be borrowed into Hindustani music from Carnatic music.

 Structure and Lakshana

 It is the 3rd rāgam in the 10th chakra Disi.
 The mnemonic name is Disi-Go.
-The mnemonic phrase is sa ri gi mi pa dha ni.
+The mnemonic phrase is sa ri gi mi pa dha nu.
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):